 The magdas hotel’s homepage not only displays a pretty witty sense of humour and fluffily formulated descriptions.
 It also shows deep respect for a cause.
 When scanning the site for the hotel’s location in Vienna, visitors casually learn that it is situated near the city centre, in the vicinity of the Danube Canal mottled with cool clubs and pubs and close to the „Prater“, the popular amusement park that offers space for a wide variety of outdoor activities and sports Vienna’s famous landmark, the Ferris Wheel.
 Good access from all angles, a key factor for hotels getting booked, is definitely given.

-Coffee is not just an invigorating brew but rather a scientific area of expertise worth being explored.
-Barista Schools popping up the world over bear witness to the cognition that a cup of coffee is not something leisurely prepared in one’s stride.
+Coffee is not just an invigorating brew but rather a scientific field of expertise worth being explored.
+Barista Schools popping up the world over bear witness to the cognition that a cup of coffee is not something to be prepared in one’s stride.
 It is a challenge which has to be given care and devotion at least as deep as is granted to the meticulously performed Asian Tea Ceremony.

 Alfons Moser was known as a successful businessman and – from 1945 to 1979 – as the dedicated mayor of Alpbach, a Tyrolean village nestled in a dulcet valley cutting through the Kitzbueheler Alps.
 He had a vision worldly enough to become reality: according to a law passed in 1953 and prevailing since, all newly built houses had to comply with the existing traditional architecture in local alpine style.
 Basta!